skilp4d/Prez/README.md

 To present press 'p' and to edit while in presenting mode press 'e'.
 Press left and right arrow keys to transition between the states that you saved .
 You can also save a project by using the save feature .
+For video and images to work make separate folders 'videos' and 'images' and copy the required media into these for the presentation to work.